 13.1 BDT will post all input and output documents (e.g. contributions, draft Recommendations, liaison statements and reports) as soon as electronic versions of these documents are available.

 13.2 A website dedicated to the study groups shall be constantly updated to include all input and output documents as well as information related to each of the meetings.
-While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 8.5 above.SG2_Chairman
+While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 8.5 above.

+This website provides access to a collection of documents and references for each Question under study.
+The said collection of documents is maintained by all stakeholders involved in and concerned by the study of the Question.
+The reference website uses only information that is available in the public domain and does not have any commercial or advertising purposes.][SG2_Chairman]

 14 Presentation of contributions